 Behavioral Neuroscience Minor

 The behavioral neuroscience minor is intended to offer students in-depth training in brain-behavior relations and biological aspects of psychology.
 Behavioral neuroscience explores new discoveries and insights in dynamic areas such as the neurological origins of consciousness, emotion, and psychopathology.
 This minor is especially helpful for psychology students preparing for graduate school and for students planning to enter the medical fields who have an interest in brain-behavior relationships.
-This minor can be combined with any major and minor.
+This minor can be combined with any major and minor except the behavioral neuroscience major.
 A minimum of 9 credits must be exclusive to the minor and cannot be counted toward any other majors/minors/certificate programs.

 Behavioral Neuroscience Minor Requirements (18 credits)

 Core Courses (6 credits)

 PSYC 1020 Introduction to Psychology (3 credits) OR PSYC 1020H Introduction to Psychology Honors (3 credits)